 We are the proud owners of a Chandler & Price New Style 10×15 Letterpress, she was first cast in 1918.
 We’re not sure where she’s been this past century, we imagine she has many stories and seen her fair share of interesting projects and people.
-Weighing in at one ton, a solid frame of cast iron and many moving parts – she resides in our printing studio built in our old barn.
+Weighing in at one ton, a solid frame of cast iron and many moving parts – our press currently resides in our printing studio amidst the green mountains of Vermont.

 When we got her, she was in pretty good shape.
 We replaced her missing treadle – the foot pedal that operates the whole machine.
 A new set of rollers and trucks, and she was practically ready to be run again.
 Although we do own movable type, we mainly print our designs using polymer plates (you can see it in the center of the picture).
 These are adhesive and are mounted to the smooth and solid Boxcar Base.